My Chef's Apron

 Ingredients like mangoes, maple syrup, ginger, hemp seeds, cardamom, yogurt displayed on a table.

-• Coconut yogurt: You can replace this with any non-dairy yogurt of your choice.
-But I prefer coconut or cashew yogurt because it does not overpower the flavors of the fruits and makes this drink extra silky.
+• Coconut Yogurt: You can replace this with any non-dairy yogurt of your choice.
+But I prefer coconut or cashew yogurt because it does not overpower the flavors of the mango and makes this drink extra silky.

 • Sweetener: Maple syrup gives a unique, almost caramel-like woody flavor that tastes delicious in this dairy-free mango lassi.